 Pride responded to discrimination with square-jawed silence, determined that talent would overcome prejudice.
 His work spoke volumes.
 He was the CMA’s Entertainer of the Year in 1971, and he scored twenty-nine #1 country hits, including enduring classics “Is Anybody Goin’ to San Antone,” “Kiss an Angel Good Mornin’,” “All I Have to Offer You (Is Me),” “Someone Loves You Honey,” and “Mountain of Love.”
 He was named the CMA’s top male vocalist in 1971 and 1972, and was one of RCA’s top-selling artists for decades.

 Beginning in 1969, Pride made his home in North Dallas, Texas, becoming an important real estate and banking investor in that community and a part-owner of the Texas Rangers baseball team.
 He owned a booking agency and management company, Chardon, which helped introduce Janie Fricke, Dave & Sugar, and Neal McCoy to stardom.
 Pride was also a partner in the Pi-Gem music publishing company with producer Tom Collins, while he continued to record hit after hit and tour regularly to packed venues.

 Pride was inducted into the Grand Ole Opry in 1993, seven years before his induction into the Country Music Hall of Fame.

-At the Country Music Hall of Fame and Museum’s donation ceremony for Jack Clement’s guitar in 2018, Pride recalled what Cowboy Jack Clement said about his early recordings. “‘Charley, these songs we’re recording right now, fifty years from now they’re gonna be spinnin’ ‘em.”
+At the Hall of Fame and Museum’s donation ceremony for Cowboy Jack Clement’s guitar in 2018, Pride recalled what Clement said about his early recordings. “‘Charley, these songs we’re recording right now, fifty years from now they’re gonna be spinnin’ ‘em.”

 It has been more than fifty years, and those songs are still spinning.